Juanamct/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-Perform t-tests to determine if 1) all manufacturing lots AND 2)each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+Perform t-tests to determine if 1) all manufacturing lots AND 2) Perform t-tests to determine if EACH lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 ![Deliver3_ttest](https://user-images.githubusercontent.com/107228424/200431887-bbee4767-100c-4adb-a1fe-3d1efc8713ad.jpg)

+			a.
+Summary of the t-test results across all manufacturing lots and for each lot
+				1) All Mfg Lots:
+				2)
+				3)